 So, the question is whether using

 handle(subrequest) for handling asynchronous requests is the intended way for these two handlers or there is a better approach?

-RE: Partial read of a POST'ed body with con->mode set to the plug-in ID returns unintentional 200 status - Added by gstrauss almost 1 year ago
+RE: Partial read of a POST'ed body with con->mode set to the plug-in ID returns unintentional 200 status - Added by gstrauss over 1 year ago

 lighttpd does not start processing a request with the request handlers until after it receives a complete set of HTTP request headers.
 However, lighttpd does not wait for the request body before starting to process the request, and that is done intentionally.
 The request body can arrive asynchronously, some time later.